News and Event

 Dr. Kim gave a panel presentation at the 2016 Annual Congress of the European Academy of Allergy and Clinical Immunology (EAACI) in June 2016 in Vienna, Austria.
 He shared the major findings from the recent research project funded by the National Research Foundation from Korea titled “Smart prevention for allergic diseases: GIS-based risk index and IT-based mobile monitoring.”

 GHRG research appeared in local media in Bangladesh

 Dr. Kim and Ms. Vyas, along with Dr. Malabika in BRAC Univerisity in Bangladesh, published an article “Role of spatial tools in public health policymaking of Bangladesh: opportunities and challenges” at the recent issue of Journal of Health, Population and Nutrition.
 They identified several issues that keep Bangladesh from fully adopting the use of spatial tools, including a lack of collaboration between institutions, lack of trained personnel and lack of awareness of the use of geographic information systems in decision-making.
 The findings received attention from the local media: Daily Sun

 1st Global Symposium on Crisis & Emergency Management with two professors from Korea

-Inaugural CGG Speaker Series with Dr. Joseph Oppong from UNT
+Inaugural GHRG Speaker Series with Dr. Joseph Oppong from UNT

-As an inaugural event for CGG, the first CGG speak series was held at 11:30-12:30 on December 11th, 2015.
-Dr. Joseph Oppong, Professor of Geography and Associate Dean for Research at UNT, visited CGG with his research group members and presented his research projects with a title of "Disease, Vulnerability and GIS."
-After his presentation, his research group and all CGG members had a joint team meeting to exchange various ideas about potential research collaboration in the future.
+As an inaugural event for GHRG, the first GHRG speak series was held at 11:30-12:30 on December 11th, 2015.
+Dr. Joseph Oppong, Professor of Geography and Associate Dean for Research at UNT, visited GHRG with his research group members and presented his research projects with a title of "Disease, Vulnerability and GIS."
+After his presentation, his research group and all GHRG members had a joint team meeting to exchange various ideas about potential research collaboration in the future.